plexichat/plexichat/src/core/auth/README.md

 5. **Session Limits**: Maximum concurrent sessions per user
 6. **2FA**: TOTP with backup codes
 7. **Audit Logging**: All security events logged
+8. **Redis Token Caching**: Validated tokens cached for 30s (configurable) to reduce DB load
+9. **Rate Limited Verification**: Prevents brute-force token guessing (100/min per IP)
+10. **Token Binding**: Optional IP binding - tokens rejected if used from different IP

+### Redis Caching (Optional)

+When Redis is enabled, token verification is cached for faster repeated requests:
+- Cache TTL: 30 seconds (configurable via `security.token_cache_ttl`)
+- Cache key: SHA-256 hash prefix of token (secure, no token exposure)
+- Graceful fallback: If Redis unavailable, falls back to DB-only verification
+- Automatic invalidation: Cache cleared on logout

+### Token Binding

+Enable `security.token_binding: true` to bind tokens to the IP address they were first verified from.
+If a token is used from a different IP, it will be rejected.
+This helps detect stolen tokens but may cause issues with mobile users or VPNs.

 ## Error Handling